Colletotrichum higginsianum (GCA_000313795.2)

 Colletotrichum higginsianum Assembly and Gene Annotation

-Colletotrichum higginsianum causes anthracnose disease on many plants in the Brassicaceae family, including Arabidopsis thaliana.
+Colletotrichum higginsianum is an ascomycete pathogen that causes anthracnose disease on many plants in the Brassicaceae, including Arabidopsis thaliana and many cultivated forms of Brassica and Raphanus.

 C. higginsianum was sequenced under the direction of Dr. Richard J. O'Connell, with funding from the Max Planck Institute for Plant Breeding Research, Cologne, Germany, and is available from the Broad Institute Colletotrichum Database.
 The genome assembly was imported from that submitted to INSDC as GCA_000313795.2.